rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

     fi
     ```

-4. Add the TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `deploy-project.sh` script in the project (with the Service Proxy module **before** the TURN Server module):
+4. Add the STUN/TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `deploy-project.sh` script in the project (with the Service Proxy module **before** the STUN/TURN Server module):

     ```bash
     # Deploy Service Proxy module if -m flag is present